 Literature Review

 This study aims to measure how VGI could accelerate augmenting the existing rare MMHC cartographic detail available to ensure that marginalized populations are visible to solutions by way of cartographically making physical attributes of housing visible and more appropriately represented in maps.
-We evaluate how using —the Missing Maps crowdsourcing app—impacts the completeness and accuracy of MMHC map data.
-Our method initially uses MapSwipe’s micro-tasking approach to label aggregated tasks (i.e., boundaries confirmed as containing one or more MMHC through the MapSwipe process) and then validates the labeled records of MapSwipe with other reference data.
+We evaluate how using MapSwipe—the Missing Maps crowdsourcing app—impacts the completeness and accuracy of MMHC map data.
+Our method initially uses MapSwipe’s micro-tasking approach to label MMHC (i.e., selecting the image tiles containing one or more MMHC ) and then validates the labeled records of MapSwipe with other reference data.
 This study in particular addresses the question, could MapSwipe help us obtain a more complete dataset, quickly and accurately?
 Discovering MMHC data with this methodology could make it easier for National Statistics Offices (NSOs) to identify precise cost and locations of where to support SDG initiatives addressing extreme heat among housing precarious, less-visible populations.